“Now that’s a slap in the face.”

 Jan finally looked down again at Lysaar.

 “Okay, so the mission.
-I’ll tell you what I know and then you tell me how wrong I am.”
+First I’ll tell you what I know.”

 Jan blew out a long breath and raised his eyebrows as he glanced at Latti who was scrolling through the inter-sector edition of the Chancai Express.

-“I know that when I was given this job it was a hot one that a couple of the guys had shied away from it.
+“I know that when I was given this job it was a hot one, some of the guys shied away from it.
 I know it’s important to Jabba, but I don’t know why.”
 He paused and fixed Lysaar with a hard stare.
 “I know that if he can afford to allow you the time to brief me like this, then it’s some heavy deal that’s going down here.”

 Shenn nodded and moved away to the centre of the apartment, seating herself in front of Latti.
 She waited for Jan to sit.